Are there any income requirements when applying for a loan as a pensioner?

 Yes, you could be considered.

-Predominantly, lenders will take a look at your income to determine whether or not you are likely to be able to afford repayments.
+Predominantly, a lender will take a look at your income to determine whether or not you are likely to be able to afford repayments.
 Your income might include private and state pensions, as well as wages from any part-time jobs.

 Your credit score will also be taken into account – as a general rule, those with a higher credit rating are more likely to be approved for a loan.